 - First page: Any position on the first page, including the mainline or sidebar locations.

 Search engine marketing is not a “set it and forget it” activity.
 You should monitor and adjust your campaigns as needed.
 Sooner or later, you’ll want to change your bid amounts for keywords.
 When that time comes, there are two estimation methods to help you decide keyword bid amounts.
 You can adjust your bid amounts by:

-- choosing a results page location and set the bid amount by leveraging inline bid suggestion
+- Choosing a results page location and set the bid amount by leveraging inline bid suggestion.

-- setting your own bid amount by leveraging the bid landscape tool
+- Setting your own bid amount by leveraging the bid landscape tool.

 Inline bid suggestions

 You can view estimated bid suggestions and how to adjust those bids to meet your performance goals seamlessly in your keywords grid.
-You can also get additional keyword delivery status insights for effective optimisation.
+You can also get additional keyword delivery status insights for effective optimization.

 Inline bid suggestions is a feature in the Bing Ads Web UI that estimates how much you would have to bid for your ad to show up on the front page, mainline and best position.

 In your Campaigns page, click the Keywords tab, and then the Columns icon on the right side of the tool bar to customize the insights you want to see in your keywords grid.
 From here, use the Modify columns link and add these three bid estimation columns (Est. first page bid, Est. mainline bid, and Est. best position bid) and click “Apply.”
 By clicking the Save this set of columns checkbox, you can rename and save this view including inline bid suggestions for easy access in the future.

 The estimated bids to reach first page, mainline and best position for each of your keywords will then be located directly in your keywords grid.
 Here you can see how to update your bid for your position goal.
 Also, for example, if you find a “below first page bid” alert under the Delivery column, simply scroll over to see what you should bid for the first page.*